bermi/snapdir/.gatesmith/state.md

 > tick.
 Do not edit by hand; edit `gates.yaml` instead.

 Active phase: **2**
-Current gate: `snapshot-id-doc-fix` (phase 2, owner docs) next tick — last gate before `freeze-contract`.
+Current gate: `freeze-contract` (phase 2, owner core, **HUMAN CHECKPOINT**) next tick.
-Last passed: `golden-multi` @ 2026-05-31T02:10:12Z.
+Last passed: `snapshot-id-doc-fix` @ 2026-05-31T02:19:35Z.
-Resolved escalation: human chose **"Fix before freezing"** (2026-05-31T01:55:16Z).
-Core fix DONE; `golden-multi` DONE.
-Remaining before the freeze: `snapshot-id-doc-fix` (docs — correct PLAN.md frozen-contract line).
-Then `freeze-contract` (human checkpoint).
+Resolved escalation: snapshot-ID contract discrepancy **fully resolved** (core `snapshot_id()` + PLAN.md corrected).
+The freeze now locks the *correct* spec.
-Note: `golden-multi`'s verification_cmd was GATE-BUMP-corrected (quoted single filter ran 0 tests → split into separate `--`-filters); it now runs 19 real tests.
+Next tick: `freeze-contract` runs the full `cargo test -p snapdir-core` and asks the operator to FREEZE the manifest format + golden fixtures.
+On pass, I must create the `.gatesmith/*.sha.lock` files pinning the frozen interfaces (manifest format / layout / golden fixtures) and re-verify them each subsequent tick.

 > **⚠ CONTRACT DISCREPANCY (escalated to human @ 2026-05-31T01:55:16Z).** The oracle (`snapdir` L259/762/436/776) derives the snapshot ID as `manifest | grep -v '^#' | b3sum --no-names` — BLAKE3 of the **full manifest text** (incl. trailing newline), NOT the root directory checksum.
 PLAN.md's frozen-contract line "Root dir checksum = snapshot ID", the `dir-merkle` gate description, and `merkle.rs` doc comments + the `snapshot_id_equals_root_directory_checksum` test all encode the doc bug.
 The `directory_checksum` function is correct (it computes the `D ./` line's CHECKSUM field); only the "= snapshot id" labeling is wrong. golden-b3's tests use the correct derivation (ids c678a299…/8af03a1b…) + a guard test. **Must be corrected before freeze-contract** so the frozen contract and keystone interop gate key on the real snapshot ID.